krlawrence/graph/README.md

 ---

 **NEWS ARCHIVE**
+[Aug-29-2022] Updated versions of the sample data and corresponding demo apps have been uploaded.
-- [May-04-2022] The latest preview draft of revision 283 (TP 3.5.1) is now available in HTML and PDF versions.
+[May-04-2022] The latest preview draft of revision 283 (TP 3.5.1) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) for details.
-- [Jun-28-2020] I have started creating a series of [issues](https://github.com/krlawrence/graph/issues) to capture changes and updates I hope to make soon.
+[Jun-28-2020] I have started creating a series of [issues](https://github.com/krlawrence/graph/issues) to capture changes and updates I hope to make soon.
 The issues contain some interesting examples of both new Gremlin features and some additional queries, some of which are quite advanced, that I intend to add to the manuscript as time allows.
 The issues have been sorted into a Kanban board which can be found in the Projects area.
-- [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
+[Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) for details.
 [Aug-31-2021] Updated versions of the sample data and corresponding demo apps have been uploaded.
 [Aug-02-2021] The latest preview draft of revision 283 (TP 3.5.1) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) for details.
 [Jul-31-2021] Updated versions of the sample data and corresponding demo apps have been uploaded.